The 4 BEST Night Tours in Tokyo, JapanĀ

 We loved exploring the back alley bars of Tokyo’s Shinjuku district while drinking with regulars and yelling “Kanpai!” (cheers in Japanese) on this awesome night tour.
 If making new friends and tapping into Japan’s intoxicating (literally) nightlife culture sounds like fun, you’ll want to book this tour immediately!

 The night started in Omoide Yokocho, an atmospheric alleyway that formed while Japan was still recovering from WWII.
-Think iconic old-school Japan and that’s exactly what this area is!
+Think iconic old-school Japan, and that’s exactly what this area is!
 Once we reached the first bar, we began our night of enjoying amazing sake, a delicious Japanese rice wine.

-Next up was the Kabukicho District, a brightly lit bustling area that would have been impossible to navigate without our guide Takashi.
+Next up was the Kabukicho District, a brightly lit, bustling area that would have been impossible to navigate without our guide Takashi.
 The well-hidden bar we stopped at served us some fantastic dumplings and sushi while we clanked our mugs of Sapporo beer with locals.
 With some translation help from our guide, making friends here was one of the highlights of the night.
 This tour was such a great way to not only make friends, but also learn important cultural etiquette when eating, drinking, and ordering.

 The last stop was in the Golden-Gai District, which has a total of six alleys and over 200 bars.
 Walking the chaotic neon-lit alleys to the final bar was half the fun, but the cocktails we had there were definitely better.
 It was the perfect end to a perfect night and a tour I think everyone should take!